Javier Armas: Club career

 During 2021 and 2022, he played with CD Vallesco in the Spanish sixth tier Interinsular Preferente de Las Palmas.

 At the 2024 MLS SuperDraft, Armas was selected in the second round (48th overall) by Atlanta United FC.
 In January 2024, he signed a professional contract with the second team, Atlanta United 2 in MLS Next Pro.
 On March 16, in the season opener, he scored his first goal of the season via a penalty kick.

+On January 16, 2026 Fort Wayne FC announced it had signed Armas for its inaugural USL League One season.